-Thunderbird Resorts Inc. (www.thunderbirdresorts.com) is publicly traded on the Euronext Amsterdam ("TBIRD") and on the Frankfurt Stock Exchange ("4TR").
-Our core business is to develop, own and operate gaming venues.
-As of year-end 2016, the Group operated in Peru and Nicaragua.
-On February 25, 2015, we sold our Costa Rica gaming operations but retain a 50% ownership in certain real estate as described in the real estate table below.
+Thunderbird Resorts Inc. (www.thunderbirdresorts.com) is publicly traded on the Euronext Amsterdam ("TBIRD").
+After years of downsizing, our core remaining businesses are a mix of real estate, hospitality and gaming businesses.
+As of year-end 2018, the Group operated in Peru and Nicaragua.
+We also retain a 50% ownership in certain real estate as described in the real estate table below.

-As of December 31, 2016, Thunderbird owns the following real estate:
+As of December 31, 2018, Thunderbird owned the following real estate: